Skip to main content

 Although it takes longer than other mixers, ultimately, the Dash gets the job done, even kneading dough for a pizza or loaf of bread.
 But you need to help it along by stopping and scraping the bowl or moving the dough around often.
 In the case of chunky cookies, you have to stir in the final ingredients yourself as the Dash doesn’t have the oomph to disperse chips and oats into the batter.

-In spite of its small size, it was the noisiest mixer we tested.
-The bottom line is that this mixer is easier on the hand than a hand mixer but not highly recommended to anyone who bakes even on an occasional basis.
+Despite its small size, it was the noisiest mixer we tested.
+The bottom line is that this mixer is easier to use than a hand mixer, but it is not highly recommended to anyone who bakes even on an occasional basis.

 Pros